 Will you give me specific advice on what stocks, bonds, and mutual funds to purchase or sell?

-I provide specific advice on which socially responsible mutual funds and community investments to purchase.
+I provide specific advice on which socially responsible mutual funds, community investments and private placements to purchase.
+For Financial Planning clients only, I also provide specific advice on the mutual funds in your 401k or 403b.
 If you have other types of mutual funds or individual securities and want to sell them, I will design a prudent sell strategy.
-I also provide specific advice on the mutual funds in your 401k or 403b.
+I do not provide advice on purchasing individual stocks or bonds.

 Do you work with people who want to use index funds or don’t want socially responsible investments?